 2,520 total queries: 630 per model.
 The ICT top-level category received 15 runs per variant.
 Each of the six sub-categories received 8 runs per variant.
 No model refused any query across all 2,520 requests (0.0% refusal rate across all four systems).

 Raw responses were processed by a second-pass extraction model (Claude Haiku) instructed to identify every named human expert in each response.
 The extraction prompt explicitly excluded company names, product names, and book titles.
-Near-duplicate name variants (e.g. "Andrew Ng" and "Andrew Y. Ng") were merged using fuzzy string matching with a similarity threshold of 88 or above.
+Near-duplicate name variants (for example "Andrew Ng" and "Andrew Y. Ng") were merged using fuzzy string matching with a similarity threshold of 88 or above.
 Ambiguous merge decisions were reviewed manually.

 Classification used a three-tier cascade applied to 2,286 unique individuals: